wp-plugins/the-events-calendar/readme.txt

 For template tags, you can view our template tag includes in the "public" folder to read through the functions directly or visit our online documentation at <a href="http://tri.be/support/documentation?ref=tec-readme">http://tri.be/support/documentation</a>

 == Changelog ==

+= 2.0.2 =

+Small features, UX and Content Tweaks:

+* Added link to new user primer (http://tri.be/support/documentation/events-calendar-pro-new-user-primer?ref=tec-readme) to the activation message.
+* Added tribe_is_event_in_category conditional to plugin code base.
+* Plugin now adds a default role when registering custom post types.
+* Russian language files incorporated (free & PRO) from Mikhail Michouris
+* Dutch translation files incorporated (free only) from Rick van Dalen
+* Danish translation files incorporated (PRO only) from Christian Andersen
+* Italian translation files incorporated (free & PRO) from Stefano Castelli

+Bugs:

+* Months will now show appropriate day count, instead of 31 days as they were previously.
+* Custom recurring events previously not showing start AND end time (just start time); now are showing both.
+* Hack to include events in your main loop no longer causes event link to vanish.
+* Fixed issue of recurrence settings changing upon publication.
+* Fixed other bug related to recurrence details showing incorrect date/time.
+* General bugs with weekly recurrence have been squashed.
+* Admin page should no longer hang when updating a recurring event.
+* Breadcrumbs will now show the correct slug info on Thesis.
+* Not entering a name for an organizer or venue doesn’t stop it from publishing, as it did previously.
+* Admin events list now appears with soonest event at the top, not the bottom.
+* Deleting instances of recurrence now works within individual entries.
+* Unnamed venue/organizer now created when no venue or organizer name added.
+* Featured image no longer overlaps the map on individual entries in the default 2011 theme.
+* Custom recurrence events weren't previously showing end time on the frontend; they will now.
+* Comments box now appears on the default page template (was previously only on default events template).
+* Minor change to line 1835 of the-events-calendar.class.php.
+* Incorporated patch to include file name in permalink for users running the plugin on shared IIS servers.
+* Changes to incorrect tag on lines 58, 60 & 62 in views/single.php.
+* Next/Previous link in recurring & standalone events both work fine.
+* General display tweaks to Calendar widget (wasn't showing future events previously, and CSS was screwy)
+* Renamed the dashboard Tribe newsfeed widget to conform with rebranding efforts.
+* Worked to better display comments in Thesis & Genesis themes.
+* General display bugs related to the WP 3.3 beta.
+* Fixed general PHP notices that appeared with debug turned on in your wp-config file.

 = 2.0.1 =